591 items found, showing page 3 of 50

-The Arla on-account prices for conventional and organic milk will remain unchanged for February 2020.
-When applied to the UK manufacturing price Arla’s pence per litre for its farmer owners for conventional milk will remain at 30.04 pence and the organic price at 40.88 pence per litre, from 1 February.
+The Arla on-account prices for conventional and organic milk will decrease by 1 eurocent for May 2020.
+When applied to the UK manufacturing price Arla’s this is a 0.9 pence per litre reduction for its farmer owners bringing conventional milk to 29.89 and organic milk to 38.93 pence per litre, from 1 May.

 Dear friends of Arla Foods

 The scale, speed and impact of Covid-19 has taken us all by surprise and, more than ever, the pandemic is showing us that we are all linked together.
 How we decide to act as individuals or as an organisation in the crisis clearly has an impact on society as a whole.